 As is obvious from the title page in this morning’s bulletin, today we are celebrating the “External Solemnities of Corpus Christi”; more commonly known as the “Commemoration of the Most Holy Body and Blood of Our Lord Jesus Christ”.
 From this designation, we might be correct to assume that our worship on this occasion is focused solely on the Institution of the Holy Mass; a focus that is distinct from that which is celebrated during Holy Week on Maundy Thursday.
 And of course, we would be very correct in that assumption.

 But as I prepared for this sermon, I was struck by the “first part” of the title for today; “Corpus Christi”.
-What struck me about this title is that in Latin, “Corpus Christi” translates as “Body of Christ”.
-No mention of Blood.
+What drew my attention was that this title in Latin, “Corpus Christi” translates as “Body of Christ”.
+No mention of the Precious Blood.
 No mention of a “commemoration”.
 Just simply, “Body of Christ”.